Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the baseline is 3.
-The description adds no additional meaning beyond what the input schema already provides for the 6 parameters.
+Schema description coverage is 100%, so the schema adequately documents all parameters.
+The tool description adds no additional meaning or context beyond what the schema provides.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.